PoisotLab/ms_network_prediction/manuscript.md

 few strong interactions [@Berlow2004IntStr].
 The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea;
 @Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb],
-and serves to benefit multispecies models [@Wootton2005MeaInt].
-Alternatively, understanding flow in modules within networks can aid in understanding the organization of networks [@Farage2021IdeFlo] or the cascading effects of perturbations [@Gaiarsa2019IntStr].
+and serves to benefit multi-species models [@Wootton2005MeaInt].
+Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo] or the cascading effects of perturbations [@Gaiarsa2019IntStr].

 Much like quantifying the occurrence of an interaction, quantifying interaction